keboola/developers-docs/extend/common-interface/actions.md

 For each registered Docker Extension or Custom Science App, you can specify other actions (apart from the default `run`).
 These actions will be executed using the same Docker image, but [Docker Runner](/integrate/docker-bundle/) will wait for its execution and use the returned value as the API response.
 So, these additional actions are executed *synchronously* and have a very limited execution time (maximum 30 seconds).
+These actions also cannot access Storage.

 ![Docker Actions overview](/extend/common-interface/docker-actions.png)